michalkvasnicak/aws-lambda-graphql/README.md

 #### 1.1 Setting up Connection and Subscription management

 Our GraphQL server needs to know how to store connections and subscriptions because Lambdas are stateless.
 In order to do that we need create instances of the [Connection manager](./packages/aws-lambda-graphql/src/types/connections.ts) and [Subscription manager](./packages/aws-lambda-graphql/src/types/subscriptions.ts).
-In this example we'll leverage DynamoDB as persistent store for our connections and subscriptions.
+We have two options of persistent storage for our connections and subscriptions.

+DynamoDB:

 ```js
 import {